23 MAY 2017, 23:59 UTC/GMT

 What supplemental material can be uploaded with my submission?

-Authors are invited, but not required, to include supplemental materials such as related papers, additional images and videos, executables, and data for reproducibility of results, etc. These materials do not form a part of the official submission and will be viewed only at the discretion of the reviewers.
-If you have a related paper that is under review or in press elsewhere, you should upload a version of this paper as non-anonymous supplemental submission material.
+Authors are invited, but not required, to include supplemental materials such as related papers, additional images and videos, executables, and data for reproducibility of results, along with a cover letter explaining the list of changes in case of a resubmission, related papers, etc. Some of the supplemental materials can be uploaded as part of your submission, while the other ones are there to support the reviewing process.
+For instance, if you have a related paper that is under review or in press elsewhere, you should upload a version of this paper as an anonymous supplementary document for the attention of the reviewers, together with a note explaining differences with the current submission.
+For more information, see Submission Requirements.

 What is the difference between anonymous and non-anonymous supplemental material?